 Visited April 2014

-Offered as a part of Jean-Michel Cousteau’s “Ambassadors of the Environment Program” this fun, educational and cultural tour is one of our guest favorites.
-Honokahua Bay (known as DT Fleming today), is the departure point for the Honolua Bay Outrigger Canoe Tour.
-Strong winds make for a challenging paddle to Honolua Bay, so we’ll tuck in close to the shore and stop along the way to let our bodies rest and eyes take in the beauty of the this raw undeveloped coastline.
-If weather permits, we’ll stop at Slaughter House beach, Mokuleia, to learn about how the Hawaiians not only lived… but THRIVED in the Hawaiian Islands prior to western contact.
-We’ll dig up a fresh water spring, make rope from coconut fibers and learn about the Hawaiian’s ahupua’a system.
-Just a short paddle around the corner and you’ll be at the famed Honolua Bay, which is part of the Mokuleia Marine Life Conservation Disctrict.
-Based on crowds, water clarity and wind direction your outrigger canoe guide will choose the best location to snorkel.
-During your time in the water our certified marine naturalists will guide you on an interpretive snorkel tour and document the experience for you with digital photography at no additional charge.
-Due to wind and rougher ocean conditions of this location we don’t recommend it for small children or guests who are uncomfortable in the ocean.
+This fun, educational and cultural tour is easily a guest favorite.
+As strong winds make for a challenging paddle to Honolua Bay, mid- to advanced-level adventurers are rewarded with a stunning and rare perspective of the raw, undeveloped coastline of Northwestern Maui.
+This adventure starts at DT Fleming Beach, then weather permitting, we’ll stop at Slaughter House beach, Mokule‘ia, to learn how Hawaiians thrived in the islands prior to western contact.
+We’ll dig up a fresh water spring, make rope from coconut fibers, and learn about the Hawaiian ahupua‘a system.
+Just a short paddle around the corner and you’ll be at the famed Honolua Bay, part of the Mokule‘ia Marine Life Conservation District.
+Based on crowds, water clarity and wind direction, our certified marine naturalists will guide you on an interpretive snorkel tour and document the experience with digital photography at no additional charge.
+Due to this location’s wind and rougher ocean conditions, this excursion is not recommended for small children or anyone who is uncomfortable in the ocean.